peterzheng98/RCompiler-Spec/src/types/struct.md

 The fields of a `struct` may be qualified by [visibility modifiers], to allow access to data in a struct outside a module.

+In RCompiler, the structs are always visible without any visibility modifiers.

 > [!NOTE]
 > Tuple struct types are not supported in this specification.
 Only named-field struct types are available.